launchbynttdata/common-platform-documentation/platform/development-environments/local/java/windows/README.md

 Note: If all the software here onwards need to be deployed in WSL, specify the instructions accordingly.

+## IntelliJ IDEA
+- Download Intellij Community Edition from https://www.jetbrains.com/idea/download/?section=windows
+- Run the installer, specify path for installation
+- Open the IDE, select the JDK path in the project structure as mentioned in the Java JDK section, follow the steps.
+- Open the cloned project in IDE.
+Menu -> Open -> Select the project folder .
+Click Open

 ## Java JDK

 - Open Intellij IDE